ptvan/ptvan.github.io/_posts/2020-03-24-tree-based-methods.md

 ### Basic regression or classification trees (CART)

 These are the classic implementations, reported in the 1950s but the ideas of branching decision-making likely dated back much further.
 These implementations have several disadvantages.
 One, trees are usually unstable, with changes in data often generating entirely different trees.
 Two, trees typically have lower accuracy than other methods.
 Three, naively implemented trees do not scale very well.
+In any case, the `rpart`package allows straightforward regression and classification in R, with pruning and cross-validation.

 ### Refinements and extensions